-Numerous vegetable crops including black-eyed peas may still be contracted in 2005.
-Price and contract availability may change weekly and where you deliver, payment terms, etc. are important considerations.
+Numerous vegetable crops including black-eyed peas can be contracted in 2007.
+Price and contract availability may change weekly and where you deliver, payment terms (especially what is net to the producer after cleaning charges), etc. are important considerations.
 Contractors often are "full" due to early season contracting, but because contract acreage may not get planted or new market requests are received, additional contracts may be offered.
 Thus it doesn't hurt to call for current availability and prices.

 Black-eyed peas: A special note about black-eyed peas is merited.
 Black-eyes, due to their popularity, can easily be overproduced if not overcontracted.
-Contracting too many acres is the #1 threat to a producer's profit (e.g., 1999).
-Growing without a contract, or wildcatting, is strongly discouraged.
+Contracting too many acres is the #1 threat to a producer's profit (e.g., 1999), and even 2007 at this writing some contractors are now reducing prices do to potential oversupply.
+Growing without a contract, or wildcatting, is not encouraged.
 Some growers doing this in 1999 received as little as \$3/cwt.
-As an alternative crop in a hail-out situation, growers should not necessarily expect to receive prices comparable to early season contracts.
+As an alternative crop in a hail-out situation, growers should not necessarily expect to receive quoted prices on hailout acreage compared to early season contracts.